Ministry of Health

 - Health policy, food safety

-- Directorate General for Animal Health and Veterinary Medicine (DGAHVM)
+- Directorate-General for Animal Health (DGSA)

-In addition, the DGCBHP is responsible for consulting with consumer and producer associations, undertaking preliminary investigations and coordinating risk assessment processes.
+In addition, the DGCSV is responsible for coordinating risk assessment processes and implementing risk assessments for physical, chemical and biological hazards for food safety purposes, as well as for consulting with consumer and producer associations.
 All activities related to risk assessments and consultations with associations are carried out with the support of the two specific sections of the National Committee for Food Safety (CNSA).
-In particular, the Food Safety Section provides scientific advice at the request of the central competent authorities as well as the competent authorities of the regions and autonomous provinces.
+In particular, the Food Safety Section provides scientific advice at the request of the central Competent Authorities as well as the Competent Authorities of the regions and autonomous provinces.